apid/apidGatewayDeploy/README.md

 Command line options:

-* -bundle <file path> -config <file path>
+* -deployments <file path>

-If you use the `-bundle` option, the server will start using a clean database that contains only the deployment bundle specified.
+If you use the `-deployments` option, the server will start using a clean database that contains only the deployments contained in the file specified.

+The file should be the JSON for an array of deployments.
+JSON format is:

+        [
+          {
+            "id": "",
+            "scopeId": "",
+            "created": "",
+            "createdBy": "",
+            "updated": "",
+            "updatedBy": "",
+            "configuration": {
+              "key": "value"
+            },
+            "bundleConfiguration": {
+              "key": "value"
+            },
+            "displayName": "",
+            "uri": ""
+          }
+        ]

+Notes:
+* id must be unique
+* uri should point to a bundle file

 Once the process is running, you should be able to manually give the plugin's API a whirl...